 Oxpens is one of the most significant development opportunities in the city centre and has the potential to make a valuable and substantial contribution to the life and economy of Oxford.
-It is closely interlinked with the neighbouring station site and as part of a ‘City Deal’ with central government will be brought forward for development in 2016/17
+It is closely interlinked with the neighbouring station site and the process of selecting a development partner is expected to conclude in 2019.

 We have produced a Supplementary Planning Document masterplan which sets out how the site - between Oxford station, Westgate Centre and the river - should be developed.